 Located just south of Marrakech, Agadir is a good starting point for cultural excursions to more traditional towns like Taroudannt.
 It is also a good base for enjoying the wild landscape with desert safaris and camel treks.
 Popular outdoor activities include birdwatching and hiking in Souss-Massa River National Park, soaking up the sun on the beach in Taghazout, and jetskiing in Agadir Bay.
 Agadir is also fast becoming Morocco's most popular coastal resort and is a modern, thriving town with much to see and do.
 The primary attractions of Agadir are its lovely beaches, which are perfect for sunbathing and swimming as there tends to be little wind.
 There are other sights though, including the remains of a fortress and a small zoo.

-The municipal market has a number of shops selling popular souvenirs, though you won't find quite the culture of spirited haggling as in other parts of Morocco.
-There are a number of popular spa and wellness centres for treatments and buying locally-made spa products, with those made from the argan tree particularly popular buys.
+There is also a municipal market which has a number of shops selling popular souvenirs, though you won't find quite the same culture of spirited haggling of other parts of Morocco.
+There are a number of popular spa and wellness centres offering treatments and locally-made spa products, with those made from the argan tree particularly popular buys.

 Become our Agadir Travel Expert